 Head trauma can be really serious though, and if you have a question that’s the time to call the doctor.
 They’ll give you better/more specific advice, but this is a brief overview.
 I hope it’s helpful. 🙂

-Hilary is an RN, BSN who has worked in various medical fields for the past 14 years, however, none of the information on this blog, should be substituted for the care of a physician.
+Hilary is an RN, BSN who has worked in various medical fields since 1997, however, none of the information on this blog, should be substituted for the care of a physician.
 The information provided on this blog is informational only and shouldn’t be taken as medical advice.
 If you have questions, please ask your doctor.
 If you think you have a medical or psychiatric emergency, please call 911.
 Also, please don’t delay contacting a physician due to something you have read on here.
 Pulling Curls doesn’t take responsibility for your health.
 That’s your job.
 We’re just a nice read.

-If you liked this post, be sure to grab my first aid kit list , and be sure to check out my other similar posts below that:
+If you liked this post, be sure to grab my first aid kit list too: